-Video Field Production focuses on the disciplines of nonfiction storytelling.
-Aspiring journalists and documentarians learn about story development, researching, resourcing, and effective interview techniques while producing a feature package and a profile project.
+Field Production focuses on the disciplines of nonfiction storytelling.
+Learn how journalists and documentarians approach story development using research resourcing, and effective interview techniques to produce feature and profile projects.

 Watch the students’ report on this workshop.

 TV Studio Production

-Television Studio offers the experience to learn and create in a multi-camera environment and work live in real time.
-Everyone directs an interview segment, as well as functioning in all crew and talent capacities.
-This is preparation for the final project performance production.
+Television Studio offers the experience to work in a multi-camera environment to create live productions.
+Everyone directs an interview show, as well as working in all crew and talent capacities.
+This is preparation to produce a live musical performance with professional musicians.

 Let the TV Studio students set the stage.